HappiApi/DAAD/Guard/maybe_useful.md

 ## Star-shaped polygons
 the whole interior is visible from a single point, without crossing any edge.
 The polygon must be simple, and may be convex or concave.

-Kernel is the the area of all the points point in a star shaped polygon where you can 'see' everything (edges and vertices)
+Kernel is the the area of all the points in a star shaped polygon where you can 'see' everything (edges and vertices)

 [Wikipedia](https://en.wikipedia.org/wiki/Star-shaped_polygon)